zamroczynski/BTW-Music-Player/README.md

     - **Values:**
         - `false` (default) - Logging is disabled.
         - `true` - Logging is enabled.
+- `context_change_delay_seconds`
+    - **Description:** Sets a delay (in seconds) that must pass before the music changes after the game context (e.g., biome, entering a cave) is altered.
+This prevents annoying, rapid music switching when moving between areas.
+High-priority music (combat, boss battles) will always play immediately, ignoring this delay.
+    - **Values:**
+      - `7` (default) - Music will change after the new context has been stable for 7 seconds.
+      - `0` - Music changes are immediate.
 #### Example Configuration
-This is what the `btw-music-player.cfg` file would look like to load only a single sound pack named `RadogostSoundPack` with logging enabled:
+This is what the `btw-music-player.cfg` file would look like to load only a single sound pack named `RadogostSoundPack`, with a 5-second music change delay and logging enabled:
 ```
 soundpack_loading_mode=SINGLE
 single_soundpack_name=RadogostSoundPack
 enable_debug_logging=true
+context_change_delay_seconds=5
 ```
 ### Creating Your Own Sound Pack
 Anyone can create their own sound pack!
 The process involves preparing your music files in `.ogg` format and defining playback rules in a special file called `songs.json`.